+It’s often difficult to look at news of Turkey produced by the foreign press.
+Of course, some remarkable men and women in Turkey generate exceptional reporting for foreign news outlets.
+But they are few.
 In foreign news about Turkey the tired references to government critics as part of an old-guard or liberal elite are especially unsavory when this government is as elitist as they come.
 Yet they manage to fool otherwise savvy foreign news folks by dressing in populists’ clothing.

 Two international academics who passed through Turkey on a six-month research stay, a married couple, argued Turkish politics and culture with such vehemence over dinner one evening that I found myself gulping wine to calm my nerves.
 "You’re way more nationalist than you think," the wife said, wagging her finger at my Turkish husband as he tried to outline the balancing act between the country’s secular experiment and political Islam.
 An Ivy League historian of Islam, she admitted to not having read newspapers or books about Turkey.
 But she barbequed and cocktailed with foreign journalists in their terrace apartments.
 When they aren’t expanding Turkey’s cultural bridges with more wordfill, foreign media tend to label those who challenge this ruling government as ’secular elites’ who are ’antidemocratic’ and ’anti-Islam’.

 A key distinction also eludes them: Turkey’s laicism keeps religion from meddling in the state while American secularism protects the public’s right to religious freedom.